 In the 1840’s, the British government provided vaccination with cowpox free of charge and the procedure spread across Europe.
 After the great success, Jenner was awarded quite a great amount of money by the government to continue his research on the field, which disabled him to keep working as a regular doctor.
 In 1803 in London, he became president of the Jennerian Society, concerned with promoting vaccination to eradicate smallpox.
 The Jennerian ceased operations in 1809.
 Returning to London in 1811, Jenner observed a significant number of cases of smallpox after vaccination.
 He found that in these cases the severity of the illness was notably diminished by previous vaccination.

-Jenner was found in a state of apoplexy on 25 January 1823, with his right side paralysed.
+Jenner was found in a state of apoplexy on 25 January 1823, with his right side paralyzed.
 He never fully recovered and eventually died of an apparent stroke, his second, on 26 January 1823, aged 73.

 At yovisto academic video search, you may enjoy a lecture by Dr Tim Wallington on the Life and Legacy of Dr Edward Arthur Jenner at Gresham College.